Positive train control: Background

 In the late 1980s, interest in train protection solutions heightened after a period of stagnant investment and decline following World War II.
-Starting in 1990, the US National Transportation Safety Board (NTSB) counted PTC (then known as positive train separation) among its "Most Wanted List of Transportation Safety Improvements."
-At the time, the vast majority of rail lines in US relied upon crew members to comply with all safety rules, and a significant fraction of accidents were attributable to human error, as evidenced in several years of official reports from the FRA.
+Starting in 1990, the United States National Transportation Safety Board (NTSB) counted PTC (then known as positive train separation) among its "Most Wanted List of Transportation Safety Improvements."
+At the time, the vast majority of rail lines in US relied upon crew members to comply with all safety rules, and a significant fraction of accidents were attributable to human error, as evidenced in several years of official reports from the Federal Railroad Administration (FRA).

-In September 2008, the US Congress considered a new law that set a deadline of 15 December 2015 for implementation of PTC technology across most of the US rail network.
-The bill, ushered through the legislative process by the Senate Commerce Committee and the House Transportation and Infrastructure Committee, was drafted in response to the collision of a Metrolink passenger train and a Union Pacific freight train 12 September 2008, in California, which resulted in the deaths of 25 and injuries to more than 135 passengers.
+In September 2008, Congress considered a new law that set a deadline of December 15, 2015 for implementation of PTC technology across most of the US rail network.
+The bill, ushered through the legislative process by the Senate Commerce Committee and the House Transportation and Infrastructure Committee, was drafted in response to the collision of a Metrolink passenger train and a Union Pacific Railroad freight train at September 12, 2008, in Los Angeles, which resulted in the deaths of 25 and injuries to more than 135 passengers.

 As the bill neared final passage by Congress, the Association of American Railroads (AAR) issued a statement in support of the bill.
-President George W. Bush signed the 315-page Rail Safety Improvement Act of 2008 into law on 16 October 2008.
+President George W. Bush signed the 315-page Rail Safety Improvement Act of 2008 into law on October 16, 2008.